 Decision-making within the organization must only be based on facts and not on opinions (emotions and personal interests).
 Data should support this decision-making process.

 An effective communications strategy must be formulated in such a way that it is in line with the mission, vision and objectives of the organization.
 This strategy comprises the stakeholders, the level within the organization, the communications channels, the measurability of effectiveness, timeliness, etc.

 By using the right measuring tools and innovative and creative thinking, continuous improvement proposals will be initiated and implemented so that the organization can develop into a higher level of quality.

 Practical approach on Total Quality Management / TQM

 When you implement TQM, you implement a concept.
 It is not a system that can be implemented but a line of reasoning that must be incorporated into the organization and its culture.

 Practice has proven that there are a number of basic assumptions that contribute to a successful roll-out of TQM within an organization.

 - Train senior management on TQM principles and ask for their commitment with respect to its roll-out.

 - Assess the current culture, customer satisfaction and the quality system.;

 - Senior management determines the desired core values and principles and communicates this within the organization.

-- Develop a basic total quality management plan using the basic starting principles mentioned above.
+- Develop a basic TQM plan using the basic starting principles mentioned above.

 - Identify and prioritize customer needs and the market and determine the organization’s products and services to meet those needs.